atelier-saulx/selva/docs/set_query.md

   - [**references**](#references-type)
   - [**object**](#object-type)

+For more information, please refer to the [schema documentation](./schemas.md).

 ### _type_ type

 The type property is normally only provided when creating a new record with the following syntax: